chinmayhegde/fodl/_posts/2022-01-12-generalization01.md

 ## Nonlinear models and incremental learning
 {:.label}

 The picture becomes much more murky (and, frankly, really fascinating) when we move beyond linear models.
 For nonlinear models, the span argument that we used in the above proofs is no longer valid.
-Moreover, as we will show below the architecture plays a fundamental role in the gradient dynamics, which further goes to show that *both* representation and optimization method play a crucial role in inducin algorithmic bias.
+Moreover, as we will show below the architecture plays a fundamental role in the gradient dynamics, which further goes to show that *both* representation and optimization method play a crucial role in inducing algorithmic bias.

 A linear model of the form $u = \lang w, x \rang$ can be viewed as a *single* neuron with linear activation.
 Let us persist with linear activations for some more time, but graduate to *multiple layers of neurons*.
 One such model is called a *diagonal linear network model*: